Mr-MIBonk/M.I.B._More-Incredible-Bash/README.md

 ### FEC Generator:
 - M.I.B is generating custom FecContainer.fec files based on existing FecContainer.fec and addfec.txt in patch folder.
 - addfec.txt can be edited with any ASCII editor (Notepad++).
 DO NOT change EOL.
 Only not yet existing FECs will be added to container during the process.
-- No need to change FECContainer.fec with WhatTheFec tool.
-Original FECs in container will continue to work even without patch on unit.
+- Do NOT change FECContainer.fec with WhatTheFec tool, it will break file signature.
+M.I.B method will keep original FECS intact.

 ### ExceptionList BUG
 - If your unit was patched with M.I.B before April 2021 run "Add new Fecs to FecContainer.fec" script in M.I.B -> PATCH.